Jexarx121/Jexarx121/README.md

 <h3 align="center">A passionate fullstack and software developer from Ireland</h3>

 ### Some stuff about me:
 - 🌱 I'm always learning.
-(Everything I've learned will be out of date in a weeks time. (╯°□°)╯︵ ┻━┻ )**
+(All the technologies I've learned will be out of date in a weeks time. (╯°□°)╯︵ ┻━┻ ).

 - 👨‍💻 All of my projects and experience are available on my [Portfolio](https://portfolio-jexarx121s-projects.vercel.app/).